NFL Rumors: Andrew Luck’s Abrupt Retirement Announcement Was Fault Of Jim Irsay, Who Tried To Get Him To Stay

 — SportsCenter (@SportsCenter) August 25, 2019

 Luck said he decided to retire after a string of serious injuries sapped his love for the game.
 After suffering a serious shoulder injury in Week 3 of the 2015 NFL season, Luck would suffer through various other injuries that led him to missing 26 games in the next three years, including the entire 2017 season.
-The Colts quarterback had a bounceback season last year, throwing for 4,593 yards and 39 touchdowns as he won NFL Comeback Player of the Year, but he was again injured this offseason and would have missed the start of the season at least.
+The Colts quarterback had a bounceback season last year, throwing for 4,593 yards and 39 touchdowns as he won NFL Comeback Player of the Year.
+However, he was again injured this offseason and would have missed the start of the season at least.